ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 * 2 IOPS/GB - Encrypted: Storage tier with a maximum throughput of 2 IOPS/GB.
 * 0.25 IOPS/GB - Encrypted: Storage tier with a maximum throughput of 0.25 IOPS/GB.

-For information about VM encryption limitations for VMware Cloud Director 10.1, see [Enabling VM Encryption on Storage Policies of an Organization Virtual Data Center](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80F58C1D-A97E-43FE-8E41-E9242A1D2332.html){:external}.
+For information about the VM encryption limitations for VMware Cloud Director 10.1, see [Enabling VM encryption on storage policies of an organization virtual data center](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80F58C1D-A97E-43FE-8E41-E9242A1D2332.html){:external}.

 The encryption storage policies do not currently work with VM customizations.
 IBM is working closely with VMware to resolve this issue in a future release.
-In the meantime, you can use encryption storage policies after a VM is deployed and customized using the unencrypted storage policies.
+In the meantime, you can use encryption storage policies after a VM is deployed and customized by using the unencrypted storage policies.
 For more information, see [Switching between storage properties](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-change-properties-storage).
 {:note}

+### Maximum disk size
+{: #shared_overview-specs-disk-size}

+* The maximum disk size is 16 TBs per disk for 0.25 IOPS/GB, 2 IOPS/GB, 4 IOPS/GB, and Standard storage policies.
+* The maximum disk size is 4 TBs per disk for the 10 IOPs/GB storage policy.

 ### Maximum host capacity
 {: #shared_overview-specs-capacity}

-The following is the maximum host capacity for a single VM:
+The maximum host capacity for a single VM has the following specifications:
 * 80 vCPU
 * 1.5 TB RAM
 * Storage is not limited